motmaytinh/rubymvcc/README.md

 # rubymvcc

-A little, pedagogical implementation of mvcc and transaction isolation levels.
+A little, pedagogical implementation of mvcc and transaction isolation levels in Ruby.

 All credit goes to [Phil Eaton](https://notes.eatonphil.com/2024-05-16-mvcc.html).